3.3 Documentation Standards and Clarification Workflows

 • Audit method, reporting frequency, and escalation threshold.

-Provider engagement is important.
-HIM leaders should not design standards in isolation when clinical workflow is involved.
-A standard that ignores how care is delivered may encourage workarounds.
-A standard that is created with physician, nursing, quality, coding, compliance, and informatics input is more likely to collect the right information at the right point in the workflow.
+Provider engagement is essential.
+HIM leaders should not design standards in isolation when clinical workflow is involved; a standard that ignores how care is delivered invites workarounds.
+A standard built with physician, nursing, quality, coding, compliance, and informatics input collects the right data at the right point in the workflow.
+On exam questions, avoid answers that skip the author, silently change documentation, or treat one training session as the fix for a systemic problem.
+The stronger answer defines the standard, applies it consistently, clarifies through the proper role, and tracks whether integrity improves.

 Test Your Knowledge